 As stated in the PDO (Protected Designation of Origin), the traditional method involved the use of animal rennet which extracted from the calf stomach.

 It’s essentially similar to the rennet used in Feta, read more.

 Fortunately, you can get your hands on the vegetarian version of Parmigiano cheese simply by switching the animal rennet to vegetable rennet.
 But, it also means that the cheese is no longer the original Parmigiano cheese.

 Are you a fans of blue cheese, I explained why gorgonzola is not for vegetarian here.

 What about dairy and lactose?

-Parmigiano is made of cow milk, and it’s certainly not dairy-free.
-Instead, some are suggesting that you can use nut or soy’s milk to substitute cow milk, see how.
+For that reason, some are suggesting that you can use nut’s milk or soy’s milk to substitute cow milk, see how.

 Continuing the lactose insolence topic, we discussed deeper in 5 reasons allergic to cheese, feta in this case.